Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 The tab is visible only for users with the "Maven Documents Administrator" permission set assigned.

-To try out Maven Documents and see how it works with DOCX and XLSX templates, you must have a valid Microsoft user account with an appropriate email address.
-Please send your Microsoft account email to contact@mavenmule.com and we will provide you with a temporary subscription ID.
+Please send your Microsoft or Google account email to contact@mavenmule.com and we will provide you with a temporary subscription ID.
 You need to enter it in the Maven Headless Settings during the setup process.

-The tab is divided into 3 sections:
+The tab is divided into 2 sections:

 Sections are collapsed by default, but once you click on them, the content of the section becomes visible.